jlevesy/envconfig/README.md

 Another constructor is available

 ```
-        env := envconfig.NewWithParsersAndDepth(prefix, separator, parsers, maxDepth)
+        env := envconfig.NewWithSettersAndDepth(prefix, separator, setters, maxDepth)
 ```

 It adds two more arguments

-- A parser collection which  is a `map[reflect.Type]parser.Parser` representing all types envConfig can write to.
+- A setter collection which  is a `map[reflect.Type]setter.Setter` representing all types envConfig can write to.
 - A maxdepth, setting a hard limit on structure depth to avoid type loops.

-`envconfig.New(prefix, separator)`, is equivalent to `envconfig.NewWithParsersAndDepth(prefix, separator, parser.LoadBasicTypes(), 10)`
+`envconfig.New(prefix, separator)`, is equivalent to `envconfig.NewWithSettersAndDepth(prefix, separator, setter.LoadBasicTypes(), 10)`

 ### Environment variable name inference